NE-Robotics/In-Control/www/docs/INDEX.md

 # Welcome to In Control!

-FRC In Control is a dashboard, datalogger, & debug utility for FIRST robotics teams, built on top of Advantage Kit a datalogging and viewing utility.
+In Control is a dashboard, datalogger, & debug utility for FIRST robotics teams, built on top of Advantage Kit a datalogging and viewing utility.

 ## Getting Started